c-ngai/KirbyNightmareInDreamLand/README.txt

 Two consecutive left or right arrow presses (either hold then press or press press) makes Kirby run.

-'x' and down arrow allow him to jump and crouch respectively.
+'x' allows him to jump.
+Hold for long jump and press for short.

+Down arrow allows him to crouch.

 The 'a' and 'd' keys change Kirby's facing direction.
 We did not implement 'w' and 's' keys bc Kirby never faces up or down.

 The 'z' key:
     Kirby inhales when standing still
-    Kirby holds his breath when moving left or right Kirby slides when crouching and z is pressed
+    Kirby slides when crouching and z is pressed
     Kirby attacks (exhales) when floating

 Number keys (1, 2, 3, 4) can be used to show Kirby use a different power-up modes (Normal, Beam, Fire, Spark). ***

-Use 'e' to cause Kirby to take damage and get "thrown" until other movement is executed or he hits the edge of the screen.
+Use 'e' to cause Kirby to take damage and get the invulnerable animation.

-Use keys 't' and 'y' to cycle between which block is currently being shown.
+Use keys 't' and 'y' to cycle forward and backward between which block is currently being shown.

 Use keys 'u' to hide item and 'i' to show item.